Patricia Hayes

+Patricia Lawlor Hayes (22 December 1909 – 19 September 1998) was an English character actress.
+She is best known for playing the titular Edna in the Play for Today, Edna, the Inebriate Woman (1971), for which she won the British Academy Television Award for Best Actress.

 Early life

-Patricia Hayes OBE was born in Streatham, London, the daughter of George Frederick Hayes and Florence Alice Hayes.
+Patricia Lawlor Hayes was born in Streatham, London, the daughter of George Frederick Hayes and Florence Alice Hayes.
 Her father was a clerk in the civil service and her mother was a schoolmistress.
 As a child, Hayes attended the Sacred Heart School in Hammersmith.

 Career

 Hayes attended RADA, graduating in 1928.
 She spent the next 10 years in repertory theatre.

 She was featured in many radio and television comedy shows between 1940 and 1996, including Hancock's Half Hour, Ray's a Laugh, The Arthur Askey Show, The Benny Hill Show, Bootsie and Snudge, Hugh and I and Till Death Us Do Part.
-She played the part of Henry Bones in the BBC Children's Hour radio programme Norman and Henry Bones – The Boy Detectives during the late 1940s.
+She played the part of Henry Bones in the BBC Children's Hour radio programme Norman and Henry Bones, the Boy Detectives from 1943 to 1965.

 Hayes was cast in supporting roles for films including The Bargee (1964), The NeverEnding Story (1984), A Fish Called Wanda (1988) and was also featured as Fin Raziel in the Ron Howard film Willow (1988).

 Her most substantial television appearance was in the title role of Edna, the Inebriate Woman (Play for Today, 1971) for which she won a BAFTA award.
-She provided the character voice for comedy puppet performances for television and DVDs – e.g. Gran (Woodland Animations, 1982).
+She provided the character voice for comedy puppet performances for television programmes such as Gran (Woodland Animations, 1982).

-She was the subject of This Is Your Life in 1972 when she was surprised by Eamonn Andrews.

 In April 1975, Hayes was interviewed by Roy Plomley for Desert Island Discs.
-A sizeable, yet incomplete, extract is available to listen to and download via the programme's website on the BBC.
+A sizeable, but incomplete, extract is available to listen to and download via the programme's website on the BBC.

 In 1977, she appeared on the BBC's long running TV variety show The Good Old Days; she had been an early member of the Players' Theatre in London, an old time music hall club, from the 1950s onwards.

+In 1978, Hayes was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role for playing Rosalina in Filumena at The National Theatre.

-In 1985, she starred in the title role of the TV play, Mrs Capper's Birthday, by Noël Coward.
+In 1985, she starred in the title role of the TV play Mrs Capper's Birthday by Noël Coward.

+Hayes played Miss.
+Willow, in one episode of the 1991 radio show, The Secret Life of Rosewood Avenue.